rnkvogel/Millicast-Secure-Player-PHP/README.md

-Creating simple PHP player to view your secure stream on your hosting provider.
+Creating simple PHP player to view your secure stream on your hosting provider with your Millicast account.

 Requires a Millicast.com account.
 You can view the API and docs to find additional information.